AnmolSahai/ai-document-review/VERCEL_DEPLOYMENT.md

 - If the API is not working, check the Vercel logs for any errors
 - Make sure all environment variables are correctly set
-- Verify that the serverless function execution time limits are sufficient for your API endpoints
-- For larger dependencies, you might need to use Vercel's Build Output API
+- If you still have issues with function size:
+  1. Consider moving to a dedicated server for your backend
+  2. Split the application into multiple smaller functions
+  3. Use external API services for heavy dependencies

 ## Local Testing